Jane Austen's House Museum

-Jane Austen's House Museum is a small independent museum in the village of Chawton near Alton in Hampshire.
+Jane Austen's House is a small independent museum in the village of Chawton near Alton in Hampshire.
 It is a writer's house museum occupying the 17th-century house (informally known as Chawton Cottage) in which novelist Jane Austen spent the last eight years of her life, during which time she wrote, revised and made ready to be published all six of her novels, and the fragment Sanditon.
 The museum has been a Grade I listed building since 1963.

 Jane Austen residence

 Previously home to local farmers, the house was briefly a public house, The New Inn, between 1781 and 1787.
 The pub was the site of two murders, and after the second murder the house was let by Jane Austen's brother, Edward Austen Knight, to his bailiff, Bridger Seward.

 Later, Edward Austen Knight allowed his mother and sisters to live in the house so they had a permanent residence.
 Jane Austen lived in the house with her mother, her sister Cassandra and a longtime family friend Martha Lloyd from 7 July 1809 until May 1817, when because of illness she moved to Winchester to be near her physician.
 She died in Winchester on 18 July 1817.
 Her mother and sister continued to live in the house until their deaths in 1827 and 1845 respectively.

 When she arrived at Chawton, Jane Austen had written three novels in draft form; these were Sense and Sensibility, Pride and Prejudice and Northanger Abbey.
 She revised these novels at the house before getting them published.
 In addition, it was here that she wrote Mansfield Park, Emma and Persuasion.